 - Early bumblebee

 Best time to visit: in early spring the churchyard is carpeted with crocus and primroses.
 However, it is at its best May – early July when the conservation areas and churchyard dependent species are in flower.

-Associated Group: The Wensum Valley Ornithological Group have placed several nest-boxes in the trees, including a barn owl box.
+Associated Group: The Wensum Valley Ornithological Group have placed several nest-boxes in the trees.